fullCorvo/BeerDB/README.md

 # BeerDB

-Project made to learn how to build android apps with MVVM architecture and how to consume RESTful API
+Project made to learn how to consume RESTful API in android apps and how to properly implement MVVM architecture